Bladetrain3r/Magic-Launcher/INTRO.md

 - Respect your hardware and choices.
 - Never phone home or require accounts.
 - Just.
 Fucking.
 Work.

+## The Promise (Battle-Tested)

+Magic Launcher tools promise:
+- Start faster than your CRM crashes
+- Work when your dependencies are compromised
+- Use less RAM than one Electron tab
+- Have fewer bugs than lines of code
+- Never require a support ticket

+## The Oath

+- We reject complexity for its own sake.
+- We do not abstract what we can understand.
+- We measure power in lines not written.
+- We build for users, not architects.
+- We deploy with copy, not ceremony.
+- We ship things that work.
+- We write code that will outlive trends.
+- We debug by reading, not guessing.
+- We scale until we must evolve, not before.
+- We remember the future is optional.

 ### Why It Matters
 In a world of bloated, surveillance-heavy software, Magic Launcher offers a return to tools that empower users.
 By staying simple, composable, and transparent, it enables workflows from local scripts to distributed systems without losing clarity or control.